lifewatch/elab-documentation/docs/user-guide.md

 ### Order services
 Verify and change order if necessary.
 In case of multiple web services selected, the order can be changed by dragging the boxes into the order wanted.

-The image below shows the services selected for Use Case 4 on the Demo file.

 ![Screenshot (8)](https://github.com/lifewatch/elab-documentation/assets/144227108/85d1cc81-cadf-44e4-8834-e2d8bec183e1)

 ### Confirm columns
 When you click “Next”, you are redirected to the preview screen.
 Make sure that every column name from the uploaded file corresponds with a column name from the pick list.
 Click ‘Confirm’.

-> Note: if this step does not work, try on a different browser (Firefox, Google Chrome, … )
+> Note: if this step does not work, try to open e-lab on a different browser (Firefox, Google Chrome, … )

 ### Run job
 The following message appears:

 ![Screenshot (5)](https://github.com/lifewatch/elab-documentation/assets/144227108/df11342e-03f8-47df-b2da-976f4f827bdb)

 Click on “Results”.
 Your result file will appear at the top of the results table.
-The "resultreport" gives an overview of the requested web services and any errors that might have occurred during the process.
+This table gives an overview of the requested web services and any errors that might have occurred during the process.
 These files are linked to your account and can be downloaded for further analysis at any time.

 ![Screenshot (4)](https://github.com/lifewatch/elab-documentation/assets/144227108/b88f6fd3-ce8e-47f0-b3d6-83f5f0262904)